andres-erbsen/dename-writeup/dename.md

 a verifier and the core servers will continue to operate even when a verifier is not available.
-We assume that the clients obtain the public keys of the core servers and any verifiers whose confirmation they require.
+We assume that the clients obtain the public keys of the core servers and any verifiers whose confirmation they require out of band.
 To register a name, modify a profile, or look up the profile associated with an existing name, a client will contact a server of its own choice.
 The servers will only let a client modify its own profile.

 The discussion of the operation of this system is organized as follows:
 Section \ref{relatedwork} contains a short review of several systems